The Norwegian Association for Adult Learning (NAAL)

 Humanistic adult learning

-The common denominator of the adult learning organized by the NGOs is a profile of equality and equal opportunities.
-A humanistic adult learning theory and practice and a belief in every person's development potential
+The common denominator of the adult learning organized by the NGOs is equality and equal opportunities.
+A humanistic adult learning theory and practice and a belief in every individual's personal potential to develop their skills and competencies.

-Based on of the Norwegian Adult Education Act of 1976 and 2009, the adult learning organized by the member associations of NAAL receive through a legal system of criteria, grants from the Government, most of the counties and many municipalities.
-The Governmental grants for 2014 is 196 371 000 NOK.
+Based on of the Norwegian Adult Education Act of 1976 and 2009, the adult learning organized by the member associations of NAAL receive government funding through a fixed set of criteria.
+In addition, several counties and municipalities ensure some funding to regional and local adult educational activitites.
+In the national budget for 2018, the Governmental allocated NOK 208 million to adult education through NAAL members.

 Adult Learners' Week